lukensmall/pkg_ping/README.md

 New flags: -a, -b, and -r

-### It determines and prints the fastest OpenBSD mirror(s) for your version and architecture for the /etc/installurl file and if run as root, will write the fastest successful one to disk unless -f is used.

-Perhaps some of you may be put off by the source code containing a hard-coded mirror snippet array.
+Perhaps some of you may be put off by the source code containing a hard-coded mirror array.
 If you don't trust the array, you can run it with the -g flag and it will print out another hard-coded mirror source code section generated from openbsd.org domain mirrors from the OpenBSD project.
 I designed this feature for you to substitute my generated code section.